International General Certificate of Secondary Education: Cambridge IGCSE

 In addition, to award top candidates, Cambridge awards "Outstanding Achievement Awards" in the categories of "top in country" and "top in world" for each subject.
 "Top in Region" awards are handed to students as well, in Egypt, Saudi Arabia, and Pakistan.

-Pearson Edexcel International GCSE
+Pearson Edexcel IGCSE

 Edexcel International GCSE exams used to be conducted in June and January.
 From the academic year starting September 2023, Edexcel International GCSE exams are conducted in June and November.
 The last session for January Exams is January 2023 (Academic Year September 2022 to August 2023) and the first session for November Exams is November 2023 (Academic Year September 2023 to August 2024).
 The exams are set by Edexcel which also sets GCSE exams in the UK.

 Oxford AQA International GCSE

 Oxford AQA International GCSE exams are conducted in May/June and November.
 The exams are set by Oxford AQA (Oxford International AQA Examinations), which is a joint venture between AQA which sets GCSE exams in the UK and Oxford University Press (OUP).